mhshammakhi/Software-Defined-Radio/README.md

 The first algorithm implements a parallelized PLL for multiple frames.
 To gain a comprehensive understanding of the methodology and view the results, please refer to [this](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4100444) article.

 In the second algorithm, parallelism is employed within a single frame, allowing for parallel compensation of multiple consecutive symbols.
 This approach differs from the first algorithm, which applies parallelism across multiple frames.

+The third algorithm achieves significantly faster processing speeds by leveraging efficient memory management and shorter frame requirements, ensuring compatibility with a wide range of GPUs while reducing overall memory usage.
 </p>

 ## Signal